Updated:

-How to Help Your 6th Grade Child With Fractions at Home
+How to Explain Fractions to Your 6th Grade Child at Home

 What Fractions Actually Mean